kristiankime/play-pac4j-slick/README.md

 Note during this step an attempt was made to clearly delineate all files that were added by placing them in a separate file/folder when possilble.
 These files/folders were named "auth" or "pac4j.xxx" whenever possible.
 When this was not possible comments were added to delineate the pac4j content.

+### 4 Pac4j redirect when unauthenticated
+Added the class RedirectUnauthenticatedClient which redirects unauthenticated users.
+This was used to implement the "Secure Pages" redirect functionality.